MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/create-and-use-dataflows.md

 > [!NOTE]
 > Creating Dataflows that load data to Azure Data Lake Storage Gen2 in the default environment is currently not supported.

-1. Sign in to PowerApps, and verify which environment you're in, find the environment switcher near the right side of the command bar.
+1. Sign in to Power Apps, and verify which environment you're in, find the environment switcher near the right side of the command bar.

     ![Environment switcher](media/environment-switcher.png)